dmlc/xgboost/doc/tutorials/saving_model.rst

 evaluation or continue the training with a different set of hyper-parameters etc.

 However, this is not the end of story.
 There are cases where we need to save something more than just the model itself.
-For example, in distrbuted training, XGBoost performs checkpointing operation.
+For example, in distributed training, XGBoost performs checkpointing operation.
 Or for some reasons, your favorite distributed computing framework decide to copy the model from one worker to another and continue the training in there.
-In such cases, the serialisation output is required to contain enougth information to continue previous training without user providing any parameters again.
+In such cases, the serialisation output is required to contain enough information to continue previous training without user providing any parameters again.
 We consider such scenario as **memory snapshot** (or memory based serialisation method) and distinguish it with normal model IO operation.
 Currently, memory snapshot is used in the following places: